 As national restrictions have lifted and guidance has allowed, we have carefully and gradually unlocked our services and activities using a safety-first approach which ensures we keep you, our parents-to-be, your babies and our NCT course leaders, as safe as possible whilst providing the best quality of experience.
 This has been scrutinised by an external Health & Safety consultancy and is in line with guidance endorsed by Public Health England and the approaches of those delivering health and social care to pregnant women and their babies - The Royal College of Obstetricians and Gynaecologists (RCOG) and The Royal College of Midwives (RCM).

-We were able to begin opening up last Autumn, when we launched NCT Walk and Talks - outdoor socially distanced walks for expectant and new parents at a time when many in-person activities and support in local communities was unavailable.
-In many cases, these were able to run over the winter lockdowns in line with national restrictions and specific exemptions within guidance, and have now supported over 40,000 parents.
+We were able to begin opening up in Autumn 2020, when we launched NCT Walk and Talks - outdoor socially distanced walks for expectant and new parents at a time when many in-person activities and support in local communities was unavailable.
+In many cases, these were able to run over the winter lockdowns in line with national restrictions and specific exemptions within guidance, and have now supported over 45,000 parents.

 In May were ran our very first in-person NCT Antenatal course for expectant parents in Jersey, where Covid-19 infection rates were extremely low and social restrictions had relaxed a great deal.
 To do so we moved the course to a new, Covid-19 secure venue with thorough protocols in place and maintained 2-metre social distancing and wearing masks throughout the course.
 From July 16th 2021, we’re aiming to re-start in-person antenatal sessions in other nations of the UK, where the legal restrictions, specific guidance, and practical circumstances mean we can run these safely whilst providing a quality experience.